Ryan Weathers

-Ryan David Weathers (born December 17, 1999) is an American professional baseball pitcher for the Miami Marlins of Major League Baseball (MLB).
-He has previously played in MLB for the San Diego Padres.
+Ryan David Weathers (born December 17, 1999) is an American professional baseball pitcher for the New York Yankees of Major League Baseball (MLB).
+He has previously played in MLB for the San Diego Padres and Miami Marlins.
+A left-hander, Weathers made his MLB debut in 2020.

 Amateur career

 Weathers attended Loretto High School in Loretto, Tennessee.
-As a junior in 2017, he went 8–0 with an 0.14 earned run average (ERA) and 111 strikeouts in 49 innings.
-He also hit .475 with five home runs and 29 runs batted in (RBI).
+Playing for the school's baseball team, he had a 8–0 win–loss record with an 0.14 earned run average (ERA) and 111 strikeouts in 49 innings pitched as a pitcher and batted .475 with five home runs and 29 runs batted in (RBI) in his junior year.
 As a senior in 2018, Weathers was the Gatorade National Baseball Player of the Year after going 11–0 with a 0.09 ERA and 148 strikeouts in 76 innings.
 Weathers committed to Vanderbilt University to play college baseball.

 Professional career

 San Diego Padres

-Considered one of the top prospects for the 2018 Major League Baseball draft, he was drafted 7th overall by the San Diego Padres.
+The San Diego Padres selected Weathers with the seventh selection in the first round of the 2018 Major League Baseball draft.
 He signed with the Padres on July 1, 2018, receiving a $5,226,500 signing bonus.
 He made his professional debut with the Arizona League Padres and was promoted to the Fort Wayne TinCaps in August.
 In seven starts between the two clubs, Weathers was 0–3 with a 3.44 ERA.

 Weathers returned to the TinCaps for the 2019 season, earning Midwest League All-Star honors.
 Over 22 starts, he pitched to a 3–7 record with a 3.84 ERA over 96 innings, striking out ninety.

 On October 6, 2020, Weathers made his major league debut during Game 1 of the 2020 National League Division Series.
-He was the second pitcher and sixth player in MLB history to make his debut in the postseason, following Shane McClanahan, Alex Kirilloff, Adalberto Mondesi, Mark Kiger, and Bug Holliday.
-In his only pitching appearance that year, he walked two batters in 1 1/3 innings.
+He was the second pitcher and sixth player in MLB history to make his debut in the postseason.
+He walked two batters in 1 1/3 scoreless innings.